ethersphere/ethswarm-blog-hugo/content/foundation/posts/swarm-state-of-the-network-august-2023.md

 ### Total Active Nodes by Month

+This metric is defined as the total number of unique nodes (both staking and non-staking nodes) which are active on the Swarm network each month.

 | Month  | Number of Nodes |
 | ------ | --------------- |
 | March  | 3470            |